 Aquatic Animal Diseases

-Aquatic animal diseases have the potential to seriously impact aquatic animal health, international trade, and the economy.
-The Canadian Food Inspection Agency (CFIA) is responsible for preventing the introduction of or spread of aquatic animal diseases of finfish, molluscs and crustaceans.
+Aquatic animal diseases have the potential to seriously impact aquatic animal health, the Canadian economy and international trade.
+The Canadian Food Inspection Agency (CFIA) is responsible for preventing the introduction or spread of aquatic animal diseases of finfish, molluscs and crustaceans.

 Animal diseases are categorized as:

-These diseases are of significant importance to aquatic animal health or to the Canadian economy.
-Anyone who owns or works with aquatic animals and knows of or suspects a reportable disease is required by law to notify the CFIA.
+- Reportable diseases These diseases are of significant importance to aquatic animal health or to the Canadian economy.
+These diseases either occur regionally in Canada or do not occur in Canada.
+Anyone who owns or works with aquatic animals, including veterinarians and analysts, and knows of or suspects a reportable disease is required to notify the CFIA.

 - Date modified: